nlathia/nlathia.github.io/_posts/2016-10-28-The-Machine-Learning-Behind-Farecast.md

 excerpt_separator: <!--more-->
 ---

-Predicting the black box of flight prices
+Predicting the black box of flight prices.
 <!--more-->

 A number of years ago, I ran into [this research paper](http://www.isi.edu/integration/papers/etzioni03-kdd.pdf) “_To Buy or Not to Buy: Mining Airfare Data to Minimize Ticket Purchase Price_,” when I was working at UCL on a project that was researching how to help people navigate cities better using data.
 I had just received a large data set of Oyster card transactions from Transport for London.
 This paper, which looks at recommending whether to buy an airplane ticket, inspired us to apply a similar concept to help people decide what travel card to buy, with a recommender system that would learn from their travel patterns.
 That research resulted in [this paper](http://nlathia.github.io/papers/lathia_kdd2011.pdf) “_Mining Mobility Data to Minimise Travellers’ Spending on Public Transport_” and this [BBC news story](http://www.bbc.co.uk/news/uk-england-london-13389363).